suites-dev/docs.suites.dev/docs/api-reference/mock.md

-:::note Trade-off: Manual vs Automatic Mocking `mock()` provides type-safe mocking for any TypeScript code **but requires you to manually wire dependencies and track mock references**. `TestBed` automates this but currently requires dependency injection frameworks. `TestBed.manual` (coming Q2 2025) will bring automatic features to all patterns.
+:::note Trade-off: Manual vs Automatic Mocking `mock()` provides type-safe mocking for any TypeScript code **but requires you to manually wire dependencies and track mock references**. `TestBed` automates this but currently requires dependency injection frameworks.
 :::

 ## mock()